oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-11-version.md

    > In the context of the document this is the case e.g. for spelling mistakes.

-6. Minor version Y (x.Y.z | x > 0) MUST be incremented if the content of an existing element changes except for those which are covert through rule 7.
+6. Minor version Y (x.Y.z | x > 0) MUST be incremented if the content of an existing element changes except for those which are covered through rule 7.
 It MUST be incremented if substantial new information are introduced or new elements are provided.
    It MAY include patch level changes.
 Patch version MUST be reset to 0 when minor version is incremented.
 7. Major version X (X.y.z | X > 0) MUST be incremented if a new comparison with the end user's asset database is required.
    This includes: